jjjjguevara/hex21/README.md

 The application is a **lightweight, scalable Content Management System (CMS)** designed to streamline the publication of **scientific content**—such as articles, research papers, and mixed media like images and videos—using a **docs-as-code workflow** that integrates **version control** for systematic tracking and propagation of changes.
 Its **key features** include robust version control for revision history, metadata management for efficient content organization and tagging, and support for **exportable formats** like PDF, ePub, and HTML to ensure accessibility.
 The CMS is powered by a modern **tech stack**: **Lightweight DITA (LwDITA)** for structured content authoring, **Git and GitHub** for version control, **Next.js (React)** for a dynamic yet statically generated front-end, **GitHub Actions** for automated builds and deployments, and **Vercel or Netlify** for global hosting.
-It’s further enhanced with **MathJax** for rendering LaTeX equations, **Lunr.js** for client-side search functionality, and **custom React components** for interactive elements, making it an ideal tool for researchers and content creators to collaborate on and publish precise, technical documentation with ease.
+It's further enhanced with **MathJax** for rendering LaTeX equations, **Lunr.js** for client-side search functionality, and **custom React components** for interactive elements, making it an ideal tool for researchers and content creators to collaborate on and publish precise, technical documentation with ease.